 About 70,000 downloads and rising.
 Has been motivating me to keep up with my reviews ever since its release.

-Currently residing at close to 20,000 downloads, this is the add-on that probably took me the longest to bring from an idea to a functioning end product, but it has been an irreplaceable tool in my studies since then.
+Currently residing at over 20,000 downloads, this is the add-on that probably took me the longest to bring from an idea to a functioning end product, but it has been an irreplaceable tool in my studies since then.

 If you are interested in commissioning an Anki add-on of your own, please feel free to reach out to me using the contact links provided in the about section.
 I also take requests for commissioning specific features in existing add-ons, and even Anki itself (with some limitations).

 I have also contributed a patch to AnkiDroid which – despite being a very trivial change – was quite an exciting experience for me, as it was my first contribution to an Android app.

 I hope to become more involved with both projects' development once my studies allow for it.

 My interest in Anki and spaced-repetition in general has also sparked off a few projects which are not directly related to Anki's codebase:

 What started as an outlet for showcases of my Anki add-ons has since become a general resource for Anki-related video guides and demonstrations.
 With my weekly video uploads I try to cover Anki's use from the unique perspective of a medical student turned software developer.

 In the future I am planning to expand my YouTube channel with evidence-based tutorials on the effective use of spaced-repetition software in medical school.

 Projects outside of Anki that are also related to my studies: